DEEPX at MWC 2024: Advances Ultra-Low-Power On-Device AI Chip for Commercializing Generative AI

 Experience the future of on-device AI at DEEPX's MWC 2024 booth at Hall 7, 7A62-19

-Prior to MWC 2024, DEEPX achieved a significant milestone at CES, earning three CES Innovation Awards and doubled the number of customers in DEEPX's Early Engagement Customer Program (EECP) to 70 global companies.
+Prior to MWC 2024, DEEPX achieved a significant milestone at CES by unveiling its first-generation on-device AI chip technology.
+This accomplishment earned the company three CES Innovation Awards, solidifying its position as a global leader in comprehensive AI chip technology and attracted over 5,000 visitors to its booth.
+This achievement doubled the customer count of DEEPX's Early Engagement Customer Program (EECP) to 70 global companies, demonstrating the growing industrial demand for DEEPX's on-device AI solutions.

+Although GPGPU-based solutions are currently the most cost-effective for LLM services such as ChatGPT and Gemini, the total power energy consumed by GPUs operating worldwide has reached levels exceeding the electrical energy of an entire country.
+This situation poses a critical problem, making the power requirements and costs unsustainable for commercialization.
+Consequently, big tech company are developing their own AI chips optimized for running their AI algorithms, aiming to replace GPUs.

+DEEPX's core technology stands out as it's optimized to significantly enhance performance, reduce power consumption, and optimize costs for on-device AI operation.
+With these strengths as a foundation, DEEPX is poised to develop 'Federated Operation of LLM' as a decisive technology for commercializing generative AI.
+This collaborative operation technology between server-scale AI and on-device large AI models is expected to reduce energy consumption, carbon emissions, and costs by at least ten to a thousand times compared to relying solely on data centers.

 DEEPX's visionary CEO, Lokwon Kim, stated, "DEEPX has gained international recognition for possessing global leading-edge core technology in power and cost efficiency for AI operation.
+Starting from the second half of this year, we plan to aggressively enter the global market with our first-generation product composed of four AI chips, opening the era of AI Everywhere.
 Furthermore, we aim to develop new technology that enables artificial intelligence services at the level of super-scale AI with less than 5W, providing the core technology that moves giant artificial intelligence technology from the realm of science to widespread use by humanity.
 We are committed to becoming a leading comprehensive AI chip company in the global market."

 Share this article